 Growing Sarracenia in Winter

-It is absolutely feasible to keep our young Sarracenia seedlings inside during the winter months.
-Their care is a very minimal routine of attention and is doable for anyone with a small bit of shelf space to spare.
-The care routine is in fact nearly the same as that of tropical sundews like Drosera capensis, regarded by most as the easiest tropical carnivorous plant to grow: simply give them bright direct light and wet soil in a room-temperature environment.
+It is absolutely possible to keep young Sarracenia seedlings inside during the winter months.
+Their care is practically the same as that of Drosera capensis, itself regarded by most as the easiest carnivorous plant to grow: simply give them bright direct light and wet soil in a room-temperature environment.

-Direct Bright Light: You will need to keep your plant under artificial lights to keep them alive and photosynthesizing of course!
-There are many small desk-top grow-lights available nowadays; Yescom Brand is a reliable favorite among growers.
+Direct Bright Light: You will need to keep your plant under artificial lights to keep them growing and photosynthesizing.
+There are many small desk-top grow-lights available nowadays.
+Yescom Brand is a reliable favorite.
 Keep the plants at most a foot away from the lights.
-Blue, red, and white colors of LEDs work nicely.
+Most colors work, but blue, red, and white LEDs work best in our experience.

-Windowsills in winter will not let the correct aspects of light through to grow the plant, and plus: winter sun puts them into dormancy anyway!
+Windowsills alone in winter will not let the correct aspects of light through to grow the plant, and winter sun puts them into dormancy anyway!
 The sole exception to this rule is Sarracenia rosea, which can be kept indoors on a windowsill because it's adapted to somewhat lower light, and it has a weak dormancy requirement.

 Distilled or Low-Mineral Water: A tray under the pot with water halfway up the pot can be allowed to nearly dry out, but, like your gas tank, never let it go totally dry.
-This is really the only routine you'll have to worry about.
+This is really the only routine you'll have to think about.